jeprubio/marvel-compose/README.md

 Wait until gradle finishes and press the play button.

-To run the unit tests: ./gradlew lint testDebug --continue To run the UI tests: ./gradlew connectedDebugAndroidTest
+To run the unit tests: `./gradlew lint testDebug --continue` To run the UI tests: `./gradlew connectedDebugAndroidTest`

-To record the screenshots test: ./gradlew executeScreenshotTests -Precord To execute the screenshots test: ./gradlew executeScreenshotTests
+To record the screenshots test: `./gradlew executeScreenshotTests -Precord` To execute the screenshots test: `./gradlew executeScreenshotTests`

+To generate code coverage reports: `./gradlew clean build jacocoTestDebugUnitTestReport`

 ## Screenshots